kholia/OSX-KVM/README.md

 ### Post-Installation

+* Run `sudo trimforce enable` to enable TRIM support on the macOS hard drive.

 * See [networking notes](networking-qemu-kvm-howto.txt) on how to setup networking in your VM, outbound and also inbound for remote access to your VM via SSH, VNC, etc.

 * To passthrough GPUs and other devices, see [these notes](notes.md#gpu-passthrough-notes).